-Addiction Counseling Master's Program prepares students who wish to
+prepares students who wish to qualify for addiction counseling careers and

 gain additional knowledge and experience in areas of particular interest.

 Research Opportunities and Assistantships

-Please visit our department website for more details and additional
+Please visit our program website for more details and additional

 A complete application includes: